 In addition to helping students enhance their journalism skills, the internship placement has proven to be an opportunity for students to acquire a portfolio of work and to develop professional relationships with editors and reporters.
 These ‘networking opportunities’ can often help with the job search.

-UBC students have interned in Canada and around the world having won placements in organizations such as The Jerusalem Post, Reuters, CBC radio, television and online, CBC London, National Public Radio in the U.S., Time, CNN, The Vancouver Sun, South China Morning Post, the New York Times, United Nations in Bangkok, Icelandic Public Radio, APTN Aboriginal Peoples Television, Fashion Magazine, Greenpeace, Saudi Gazette, Georgia Straight, Canadian Geographic, CTV and Global Television as well as a myriad of Vancouver-based news organizations.
+UBC students have interned in Canada and around the world having won placements in organizations such as Reuters, CBC radio, television and online, CBC London, National Public Radio in the U.S., Time, CNN, The Vancouver Sun, South China Morning Post, the New York Times, United Nations in Bangkok, Icelandic Public Radio, APTN Aboriginal Peoples Television, Fashion Magazine, Greenpeace, Saudi Gazette, The Tyee, Georgia Straight, Canadian Geographic, CTV and Global Television as well as a myriad of Vancouver-based news organizations.